More Photos

 48 KM

-Feeling refreshed, your ride today is one of contrasting landscapes as you head between the mountains towards Denia castle standing watch over the beautiful coastal town of Denia itself.
-It makes a lovely spot to pause, enjoy the culture and the warm hospitality of the local cafes.
-When you are ready to carry on pedalling your route will take you along the coast to the Marjal de Oliva-Pego natural park, a fantastic wetlands area teeming with flora and fauna from striking water lilies, yellow iris providing a colourful home for the herons, black-winged stilt and many more birds and reptiles.
-If you are a budding naturalist this is certainly a day to pack your binoculars.
-Historically a simple lake, Marjal de Oliva-Pego is now an area of vast wetlands filled with hiking and cycling trails to explore.
-When you have finished observing nature you continue your ride to your home for the night in Gandia, a destination that will immerse you in the glorious legacy of the region.
-Take a stroll through the historic centre, visit the many historic sites including the castle and Convent of Santa Clara, and enjoy dinner along the Passeig de les Germanies.
+Feeling refreshed, you'll hop onto your bike and ride through contrasting landscapes between the mountains and the sea towards Denia, her castle standing watch over this beautiful coastal town.
+This makes a lovely spot to pause and enjoy the culture and the warm hospitality of the local cafes.
+When you are ready to carry on pedalling, you will ride along the coast to the Marjal de Pego-Oliva natural park, a fantastic wetland area teeming with flora and fauna with the likes of striking water lilies and yellow iris providing a colourful home for herons, black-winged stilt, and many more birds and reptiles.
+If you are a budding naturalist, this is certainly a day for the binoculars!
+Originally a simple lake, this vast wetland now has many hiking and cycling trails to explore.
+When you have finished observing the nature, you'll continue your ride until you reach Gandia, your home for the night, where you will feel immersed in the glorious legacy of the region.
+Take a stroll through its historic centre, visit the many sites including the castle and, next door, the Convent of Santa Clara.
+After all this exploring it is time to enjoy dinner at one of the many excellent restaurants along the Passeig de les Germanies.

 Accommodation